Want to know how to use watering globes so they actually work? Yeah, me too.

 Watering globes, watering spikes, aqua globes, or whatever you want to call them sound like the perfect answer to the busy plant lover’s life.

 These plant care devices have grown in popularity lately, but what exactly are watering globes?
-They are pretty glass, plastic or sometimes metal orbs that keep your indoor potted plants watered for up to two weeks, providing controlled watering with no effort from you.
+They are pretty glass, plastic or sometimes metal orbs that promise to keep your indoor potted plants watered for up to two weeks, providing controlled watering with no effort from you.

 Some people have even made DIY versions using empty wine bottles or plastic water bottles!
 I’ll go through that later in this post.

 These self watering systems sound ideal for people who often forget to water their plants, or for people who often go on vacations or business trips.
 However, do they really work as advertised?